 Commercial solar panel prices have fallen by 58 percent since 2012 and by 16 percent in the last year.
 So despite some state-level solar policy instability flattening corporate solar adoption and growth over the past three years, commercial solar panel cost declines are driving the market going forward.
 SEIA forecasts a marked increase in commercial installations as a result.

 There is still plenty of room for growth, even among the nation’s leading corporate solar adopters.
-For example, only seven percent of Walmart’s more than five thousand facilities and two percent of Albertson’s more than two thousand facilities have gone solar so far.
+For example, only seven percent of Walmart’s 5,000+ facilities and two percent of Albertson’s 2,000+ facilities have gone solar so far.

 While non-residential solar installs flattened between 2012 and 2015, the commercial market is expected to see some growth in 2016 and beyond due to increased solar adoption by non-commercial entities (i.e. government agencies and non-profits) and some large-scale corporate installations by companies like Apple, Amazon, Target and others.